tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/1/LessonPlan.md

 ### 8. Instructor Do: FinTech's Past (5 min)

-In this activity, instructors begin to facilitate a discussion regarding the stark changes that have affected the finance realm over the last 20+ years.
+In this activity, facilitate a discussion on the stark changes that have affected the finance realm over the last 20+ years.

 Set up the prompt for the following thought exercise by asking students the following questions: